 Issues such as: competition, globalisation, outsourcing, innovation or quality.
 Such issues might be both relevant and familiar.
 Therefore, they could prove useful in building a theme that is practical, consistent and simple.
 This Mercedes-Benz presentation used a visually rich theme at CES in Las Vegas.

 Consider the objective.
 As you finalise your theme you should recall the purpose or mission for your presentation.
 You are looking to achieve something with your audience.
 Change their ideas.
 Change their opinions.
 Or, change something that they do.
 Your theme should help you in this mission.
-Both your purpose and your theme should be aligned.
+So aim to align both your purpose and your theme.

 Your audience will only recall some 10% of your presentation.
 Your task as speakers is to increase that percentage.
 Or, at least ensure the right 10% is retained.
 A practical and memorable theme will boost an audience’s memory retention!
 And, of course, it will help you with their engagement.

 You can learn more about how to engage an audience in a presentation on a presentation training course.